-- 5.1.A.
+- 5.1.B.
 Plan development.
 The Martin County Comprehensive Growth Management Plan adopted April 1, 1982 required commencement of a comprehensive transportation study within one year of the Plan's adoption.
 The planning to complement this objective began in 1983 with the development of the Year 2005 Transportation Plan.
 It was endorsed by the Martin County Board of County Commissioners in November 1987.
 The Plan included the following major characteristics: - 1.
 Determination of the traffic capacity and level of service (LOS) of the existing network; - 2.
 Evaluation of the relationship between the transportation network and existing and future land use, using the Simplified Land Use Allocation Model and modeling socioeconomic data into future travel patterns; - 3.
-Recommendations, including cost projections for required improvements to major thoroughfares and bridges emphasizing upgrades to the existing network system. - 4.
+Recommendations, including cost projections for required improvements to major thoroughfares and bridges emphasizing upgrades to the existing network system; and- - 4.
 Information to assist policymakers in selecting alternative revenue sources such as impact fees.

-Since that time, Martin County has established a Metropolitan Planning Organization (MPO), and following the 2000 U.S. Census the urbanized area of the County became a part of the Port St. Lucie Urbanized Area.
-As required by federal regulations, the MPO is responsible for developing a Regional Long Range Transportation Plan (RLRTP).
+Since that time, Martin County has established a Metropolitan Planning Organization (MPO), and following the 2000 U.S. Census, the urbanized area of the County became a part of the Port St. Lucie Urbanized Area.
+As required by federal regulations, the MPO is responsible for developing a Long Range Transportation Plan (LRTP).
 It is to be based on (1) the future land use categories, including their densities or intensities of use as shown on the future land use map(s), and (2) the projected integrated transportation system.
 It aims to ensure consistency between existing and proposed population densities, housing and employment patterns, as well as between the land uses and transportation modes and services proposed to serve the areas.
 The original LRTP, which used 2020 as its planning horizon, is updated every five years by the MPO.
-The update assesses transportation needs and establishes a long range cost-feasible plan to implement those needs.
+The update assesses transportation needs and establishes a long_range cost-feasible plan to implement those needs.

 Section 5.1 of this element contains background information.
-Section 5.2 provides information on existing roadway conditions, information about the reporting of crash data, roadway network information and level-of-service information.
-Section 5.3 provides information on existing public transportation, airport and other transportation facilities, comprised mainly of current facility locations and the extent of service provided.
-Section 5.4 summarizes the future roadway needs, while Section 5.5 summarizes the other future transportation needs of Martin County.
-Section 5.6 lists the goals, objectives and policies of the Transportation Element.
+Section 5.2 provides information on existing roadway conditions, information about the reporting of crash data, roadway network information, and level-of-service information.
+Section 5.3 provides information on other existing public transportation systems, including non-motorized pathways, transit, airports, and other transportation facilities railroads, and waterways, comprised mainly of current facility locations and the extent of service provided.
+Section 5.4 summarizes the future transportation network, with Section 5.5 focusing on roadway needs, while Section 5.56 summarizes the other future transportation needs of Martin County.
+Section 5.67 lists sets the goals, objectives, and policies of the Transportation Element.
+The existing Transportation Map series is shown on Figures 5-1 through 5-4.
+The future Transportation Map series is shown on Figures 5-5 through 5-8.